 In order to identify the extent to which your programme/programmes align to Curriculum 2021 you will need to identify the compulsory modules or programme components within your programme for each year of study.
 By mapping the compulsory requirements within the duration of the programme (a Curriculum 2021 Programme Mapping Template is available to help you) you can identify as a minimum the opportunities that all students have to experience the Liverpool Hallmarks of Research Connected Teaching, Active Learning and Authentic Assessment and to progressively develop their Graduate Attributes of Confidence, Digital Fluency and Global Citizenship within your programme provision.

 In order to demonstrate the progressive development of students’ skills and experiences in relation to the Hallmarks and Attributes there will need to be a “spine” or number of compulsory modules/ programme components within each year of the programme.
 If this is not the case, potential student pathways will need to be mapped instead, to demonstrate how ALL students’ skills are developed progressively and equitably through the duration of the programme regardless of the module/ programme component choices made.
 Help is available from CIE staff to identify student pathways if required.

 Programme Leaders may require module/ programme component leaders to reflect on the extent to which their modules align to the Curriculum 2021 Hallmarks and Attributes prior to completing the overall PSEQ for the programme.
 The Curriculum 2021 Programme Mapping Template can be sent to module/ programme component leaders to be populated, with the Curriculum 2021 Overview of Hallmarks Attributes and Principles document.
 When reviewing the extent to which the programme aligns to the Curriculum 2021 Hallmarks and Attributes Programme Leaders should take into account the evidence gathered via the mapping tool.

-What if my programme is part of honours select?
+What if my programme is part of a combined degree?